 "Kindness, compassion, generosity are often talked about as though they're purely emotional virtues, but they are also and maybe first of all imaginative ones."

-Photographs: A walk in our local Deer Park last month with Tilly and my mother-in-law.
+The photographs were taken last month during a walk in our local Deer Park with Tilly and my mother-in-law.
 The sculpture at the end of the beech avenue is by Peter Randall-Page, who lives nearby.
 The patterns in the stones are neither labyrinths nor mazes but evocative of both, and so seem appropriate today.
 Follow the link to see more of Peter's beautiful work.